LeJardinDesSaisons/BioNotes/docs/code.md

 `FormOperationComponent` is a generic form that can be used to add or edit an operation.
 All information about the operation is transmitted through the `operation` input directive. if we select an area, we use `SelectAreaService` to save the information of the operation .

+There is also an `AutocompleteBarComponent` that works in the same way as in `Area`, however one more input for the placeholder text is added.
+Here we need autosuggestion for the vegetables' varieties, names, suppliers and label fields.

 ### Planning

 `PlanningComponent` is called from the `Tab1Page` HTML.